TSchotter/webserver-tomb/docs/5-database/index.md

 - Recognize proper data organization principles
 - Understand relationships between tables and how they work
 - Design basic database structures for simple applications
+- Use essential SQL commands to create, read, update, and delete data
+- Combine data from multiple tables using different types of JOINs
+- Perform calculations and data analysis using aggregate functions
+- Group and summarize data using GROUP BY and HAVING clauses

 Let's start with understanding the basics of databases!